 Chitosan (KITE-o-san).
 A dietary supplement made from chitin, a starch found in the skeleton of shrimp, crab, and other shellfish.
 It has not been shown to contribute to permanent weight loss.

 Chromium.
 This is thought to affect the breakdown of carbohydrates.
 Several studies have failed to show any benefit in weight loss after taking this drug.

 Dietician or Dietitian.
 A person who specializes in the study of nutrition.

 Diuresis.
 Water loss.

 Diuretic.
-A drug that promotes the formation of urine by the kidney.
+A drug that promotes the formation and excretion of urine.

 Duodenum.
 The beginning portion of the small intestine.